ApiniLabs/PAC-ID/README.md

 ### Components

-A PAC-ID MUST be composed of an `issuer` and `identifier`.
+A PAC-ID is composed of an `issuer` and `identifier`.
 It is REQUIRED that the combination of `issuer` and `identifier` is globally unique.

 | **Name** | **Meaning** | **Technical Requirements** | **Example** |
 | :--- | :--- | :--- | :--- |